cryptuff/cryptuff/README.md

 # cryptuff

-Monorepo for all things crypto
+Monorepo for all things crypto.

 ## Getting started

 1. Install all dependencies in packages and link projects between them